 It seems like pregnant women are constantly complaining about the last few weeks of their pregnancies.
 Unless she delivers early, nearly every mommy will undoubtedly reach a point in pregnancy when she’s just over it.
 The discomforts, the exhaustion, the excitement, she’ll just want to hold that baby so bad she can’t stand it and she’ll do anything and everything to try to get him/her out of her body and into her arms.
 The waiting for baby can be exhausting and nerve-racking and the bigger baby gets, the more physically uncomfortable late pregnancy can become.

-Waiting for a baby to come is the worst for so many reasons:
+Life, while waiting for baby, is the worst for so many reasons:

 It can feel like you’re growing uncontrollably

 End of pregnancy often brings more rapid growth than any other part.
 You might notice your belly getting bigger even after you think it’s not possible and you may somehow still gain a ton of weight even if you don’t have an appetite.
 At some point, your belly button will probably pop and you might even outgrow your maternity clothes as your weight hits a number you’ve quite possibly never seen before.